Manas121111/AndroidCA2/README.md

 ---

+## 🎯 Project Vision

+SmartTour360 aims to build a **trust-first tourism ecosystem** by combining:

+- Ethical AI decision-making
+- Real-time environmental awareness
+- Transparent blockchain verification
+- Sustainable travel recommendations

+The goal is to ensure **safe, responsible, and informed travel experiences**.

+---

 ## 🧠 What Is This App

 SmartTour360 is the native Android client of the TicketKaru/SmartTour360 platform — an Ethical AI-powered travel companion that gives Indian travelers: